• Skip to primary navigation

 How to Grill Pork Chops

-1. We recommend applying the seasoning to your pork chop and letting rest about 10 minutes before you are ready to cook them.
-Liberally rub your pork chop with it and then let it sit.
+1. We recommend applying the seasoning to your pork chops and letting rest about 10 minutes before you are ready to cook them.
+Liberally season pork chops and then let them sit.

 2. Preheat your grill to medium heat.
-We like it about 350 degrees F. The main thing is you don’t want a high temperature because cooking them at a high temperature dries out the pork.
+We like it about 350 degrees Fahrenheit.
+The main thing is you don’t want a high temperature because cooking them at a high temperature will dry out the pork.

 3. Place the chops on the grill grate over direct heat and let cook for about 6 minutes, depending on the thickness of the pork chops, flip and grill for an additional 6 minutes.

-4. Remove from the grill when pork reaches an internal temperature of 145 degree F.
+4. Remove from the grill when pork reaches an internal temperature of 145 degrees Fahrenheit.

 5. Cover with foil and let rest 3-5 minutes before enjoying.
 This will let the fibers of the meat relax and give you the ultimate juicy pork chop.